 Top 10 Q & A

-As the summer season is now in full swing, we receive a huge amount of information requests via phone, email and social medias.
-Although we are always very happy to see the excitement surrounding the farm visit at this time of the year, we also are quite busy with our daily farm operations and sometimes we simply are unable to answer all information requests instantly!
+As the farm visit is available year-round, we receive a great amount of information requests via phone, email and social medias.
+Although we are always very happy to see the excitement surrounding the farm visit, we also are quite busy with our daily farm operations.
+Sometimes we are simply unable to answer all information requests instantly !

 Here is the top 10 questions linked to the farm visit.
-If you are planning on visiting the farm this summer, please take the time to read the information below before contacting us as it will certainly answer most (if not all!) of the questions you might have!
+If you are planning on visiting the farm and have questions, please take the time to read the information below before contacting us as it will certainly answer most of the questions you might have !

-We look forward to welcoming you at the farm this summer!
+We look forward to welcoming you at the farm !

-Q: What are your opening hours this summer ?
+Q: What are your fall opening hours ?

 Q: Do we need to pre-purchase or reserve to visit the farm ?